TartuNLP/grammar-worker/README.md

 pip install -r requirements.txt
 ```

-You can download model files from the [releases page](https://github.com/TartuNLP/grammar-worker/releases) and extract them
-in the `models` directory.
-Additionally info about model file structure can be found in `models/README.md`.
+Model files will be downloaded automatically from HuggingFace upon startup.
+Alternatively, you can download model files
+manually.
+For more information about models, please refer to `models/README.md`.

 To initialize the sentence splitting functionality, the following command should be run before starting the application: